Shania Twain: Early life

-Twain has said that as a child she was told by her mother that her biological father was part Cree; his family denies having Cree ancestry but affirmed hearing Twain's mother make this claim.
 Her confirmed ancestry includes Irish and French roots.
 Through a maternal great-grandmother, she is a descendant of French carpenter Zacharie Cloutier.
 Her Irish maternal grandmother, Eileen Pearce, emigrated from Newbridge, County Kildare.
+Her father's half-brother is the Dutch country singer Henk Wijngaard, who has 20 top-40 hits in the Netherlands.

 She has said she had a difficult childhood.
 Her parents earned little money, and food was often scarce in their household.
 She did not confide her situation to school authorities, fearing they might break up the family.
-Her mother and adoptive father's marriage was stormy at times, and from a young age she witnessed violence between them.
+Her adoptive father was abusive, and from a young age she witnessed his violence against her mother.
 Her mother struggled with bouts of depression.
 She eventually convinced her mother to take her and the children and run away to a homeless shelter in Toronto; however Sharon returned to Jerry with the children in 1981.

 In Timmins, Shania started singing at bars at the age of eight to try to help pay her family's bills; she often earned between midnight and 1 a.m. performing for remaining customers after the bar had finished serving alcohol.
 Although she expressed a dislike for singing in those bars, she believes that this was her own kind of performing-arts school on the road.
 She has said of the ordeal, "My deepest passion was music and it helped.
 There were moments when I thought, 'I hate this.'
 I hated going into bars and being with drunks.
 But I loved the music and so I survived."
 She said that the art of creating, of actually writing songs, "was very different from performing them and became progressively important".